whs92/adpluginarucounwarp/README.md

 ```

-This will add ADPluginBar to the boot operation when the ioc is run.
+This will add ADPluginArUcoUnwarp to the boot operation when the ioc is run.

 Next in the configure directory at the top level of areaDetector, open the RELEASE_PRODS.local file, and add the following: